abinit/abinit/doc/mkdocs-tutorials/source_code.md

 a lot, in particular when writing a test case for your contribution.
 However some experience in programming is necessary if you want to take maximum benefit from this lesson.
 In particular, some ease with Fortran 90, 95 or 2003 will be truly welcome.
 Familiarity with the command line will be wonderful too.

-WARNING : some parts are severely outdated.

 ## 1 Context

 The ABINIT package is aimed at being used by different groups of people, without mandatory control by the main contributors of the ABINIT group.
 In the